Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 git clone https://github.com/Super-Protocol/solutions
 ```

-Then download and decrypt solution using `resource.json` file in the `Image Classification` directory of the solutions repository to get source code:
+Then download and decrypt solution using `resource.json` file in the `Image Classification` directory of the solutions repository to get the archive with the source code:
 ```shell
 ./spctl files download resource.json ./
 ```